Operations Reports

 Mid-term adequacy forecast

-Studies on frequency stability in the Nordic system
+Frequency stability in the Nordic system

-The project portfolio has consisted of evaluating the performance of and requirements on
+NAG is evaluating the performance of and requirements on

 - Frequency containment process (FCP)

-- System inertia
+- System inertia (incl.
+FFR)

-- Frequency quality
+- Frequency quality and risk levels

-The individual project reports can be downloaded here:
+Previous reports can be found here:

-- Reports on Frequency containment process
+Reports on Frequency containment process

-- Reports on System inertia
+Reports on System inertia

-- Reports on Frequency quality
+Reports on Frequency quality

-- Report on Under Frequency Load Shedding
+Report on Under Frequency Load Shedding

 Fault Statistics

-Nordic and Baltic HVDC Utilisation and Unavailability Statistics 2019
+- Nordic and Baltic HVDC Utilisation and Unavailability Statistics 2019

 - Nordic and Baltic Grid Disturbance Statistics 2018